29next/developer-docs/docs/apps/guides/fulfillment-service.md

 import TabItem from '@theme/TabItem';
 ```

-Fulfillment service apps are integrations that manage the fulfillment of physical products for merchants by enabling transparent communication between fulfillment providers and merchants using the 29 Next dashboard.
+Fulfillment service apps are integrations that manage fulfillment of physical products for merchants by enabling transparent communication between fulfillment providers and merchants using the 29 Next dashboard.

 ### Fulfillment Flow Overview

-Below is a high level overview of the fulfillment flow for Fulfillment Service Apps to accept and process their assigned fulfillment orders.
+Below is a high level overview of the fulfillment flow for fulfillment services to accept and process assigned fulfillment orders.

 ``` mermaid
 sequenceDiagram